4SAnalyticsnModelling/AFFIRM.jl/README.md

 # AFFIRM.jl
 Alberta Farm Fertilizer Information Recommendation Manager (AFFIRM).
-The AFFIRM.jl version provides batch run utilites for multiple scenarios.
-AFFIRM.jl version is built upon AFFIRM-R. AFFIRM.jl and AFFIRM-R are nitrogen sub-model of original AFFIRM v3.0.
+AFFIRM has 3 concurrent versions - AFFIRM v3.0, AFFIRM-R and AFFIRM.jl.
+The AFFIRM v3.0 is the production version of AFFIRM.
+The AFFIRM-R is the nitrogen sub-model of AFFIRM v3.0.
+The AFFIRM.jl provides batch run utilites for multiple scenarios and provides similar functionalities as in AFFIRM-R.